SGCCmaterials/Fixations/README.md

-As a test, you can run 'demo.m' to view the heat-map series of the target video.
+As a test, you can run 'demo.m' to view the heat-map series of the target sequences.

 Should you have any queries, please contact Maixu@buaa.edu.cn